You Are What You Annotate: Towards Better Models through Annotator Representations: Introduction

 \section{Introduction}

-Annotator disagreement is a common challenge in NLP tasks and has been shown to exist in various NLP tasks \cite{leonardelli-etal-2021-agreeing, fornaciari-etal-2021-beyond}.
-The conventional approach to reconciling such disagreement is to assume there is a single ground-truth label and aggregate annotator labels on the same example \cite{paun-simpson-2021-aggregating}.

-However, disagreement among annotators can arise from various factors, including differences in interpretation, certain preferences, difficult cases (i.e. examples that pose challenges for humans to annotate correctly, due to uncertainty or ambiguity), or multiple plausible answers \cite{plank-2022-problem}.
-It is problematic to simply treat disagreements as noise and reconcile the disagreements by aggregating the labels into a single label.
-For instance, in hate speech detection, certain words or phrases might be harmful to specific ethnic groups \cite{kirk-etal-2022-handling}.
-Adjudication over the annotation of hate speech assumes that there is a ``standard'' or ``correct'' way of how people should feel towards these texts, which ignores under-represented groups whose opinions do not necessarily agree with the majority.
-Similarly, in humor detection, different people can have varying levels of amusement or joyfulness towards the same text, making it difficult to reach a consensus on such subjective tasks.
-In natural language inference (NLI), \citet{pavlick-kwiatkowski-2019-inherent} showed that there are inherent disagreements in people's judgments.
+Annotator disagreement is a common challenge in NLP \cite{leonardelli-etal-2021-agreeing, fornaciari-etal-2021-beyond}.
+The conventional approach to reconciling such disagreements is to assume there is a single ground-truth label, and aggregate annotator labels on the same data instance \cite{paun-simpson-2021-aggregating}.
+However, disagreement among annotators can arise from various factors, including differences in interpretation, certain preferences (e.g. due to annotators' upbringing or ideology), difficult cases (e.g., due to uncertainty or ambiguity), or multiple plausible answers \cite{plank-2022-problem}.
+It is problematic to simply treat disagreements as noise and reconcile the disagreements by aggregating different labels into a single one.
+To illustrate, consider the case of hate speech detection, where certain words or phrases might be harmful to specific ethnic groups \cite{kirk-etal-2022-handling}.
+For instance, terms that white annotators regard as innocuous might be offensive to black or Asian annotators due to cultural nuances and experiences that shape the subjective perceptions of hate speech.
+Adjudication over the annotation of hate speech assumes that there is a standard ``correct'' way people should feel towards these texts, which ignores under-represented groups whose opinions may not agree with the majority.
+Similarly, in humor detection, different people can have varying levels of amusement towards the same text \cite{ford2016personality, jiang2019cultural}, making it difficult to reach a consensus on such a subjective task.
+Another example is natural language inference (NLI), where it has been shown that there are inherent disagreements in people's judgments that cannot be smoothed out by hiring more workers \cite{pavlick-kwiatkowski-2019-inherent}.
 Aggregating labels in NLI tasks can disregard the reasoning and perspective of certain individuals, undermining their intellectual contributions.